ucsb-cs8-m17/ucsb-cs8-m17.github.io/_lab/lab00.md

 As a separate item, you should also know how to connect to CSIL from your own computer (PC/Mac/Linux)

 -   Windows: Putty, optionally with XMing.
 See for example: [CSIL Access:Windows](https://foo.cs.ucsb.edu/56wiki/index.php/CSIL_Access:Windows).
+Note that a better option is [MobaXTerm](http://mobaxterm.mobatek.net/).
 -   Mac/Linux: `ssh` `-Y` `username@csil.cs.ucsb.edu`, [CSIL Access:Mac and Linux](https://foo.cs.ucsb.edu/56wiki/index.php/CSIL_Access:Mac_and_Linux).

 But, you don't need that for today's lab---so let's continue.